ihmeuw/vivarium/docs/tutorials/1_Life.rst

      slow so that a testing framework can choose to skip it or run it later when speed is a concern.

-     You will use decorators to tell CEAM how it should use the functions within your component in the simulation.
+     You will use decorators to tell Vivarium how it should use the functions within your component in the simulation.

 Here's the beginning of our population generation function: